Lower Abdominal Pain and Stomach Pain: Causes, Types, & Treatments

 • Chronic pain: Ongoing discomfort lasting weeks or even months.

-Noticing the exact location of your pain and any other symptoms can help detect the cause.
+Noticing the exact location of your pain and any other symptoms can help narrow down the cause.

-Pain on the lower left side of your abdomen can come from several sources, including the intestines, urinary tract, or reproductive organs.
+Pain on the lower left side of your stomach or abdomen can come from several sources, including the intestines, urinary tract, or reproductive organs.

 Common Causes: